 Any time a faculty member takes a group of students off campus as a part of an official School of Music trip – either for a day trip or longer – field trip paperwork must be completed and submitted.
 Generally, any trip that is required as part of a course or is funded by the University (in full or part) is considered a field trip.
 Completing the paperwork can be very time-consuming (especially for larger groups), so please plan ahead.

 Each student needs to complete three forms, one of which needs to be signed by the faculty member.
 The responsible faculty member also needs to complete a field trip checklist.
 The checklist should be done at least one month prior to the trip, and six months in advance for international trips.
 Once the checklist is completed, it is reviewed and signed by the Director, and then forwarded to the Financial Office for final approval.
 The checklist requires the name of the emergency contact on campus – someone who has agreed in advance to be listed - and that person should be given all of the paperwork that the students complete in case of an emergency.
 Once the trip has occurred, all of the paperwork can be returned to Lea Ann for her records.
 The primary reason for this paperwork is (1) so the faculty sponsor knows what to do in the event of an emergency; and (2) so that students have a clear understanding of their obligations and have provided appropriate medical information.
-Field trip policies and forms are available on the college website here.
-An additional field trip policy explaining procedures for students with illnesses can be found here.
+Field trip policies and forms are available on the college website.

 The School of Music does not purchase business cards for faculty members, but faculty can visit the University Print Portal and click on the Online Stationary link to order inexpensive business cards with University logos.